drujensen/fib/README.md

 | Swift      |   10.546 | swiftc -O -g fib.swift                        | time ./fib   |
 | Go         |   10.889 | go build fib.go                               | time ./fib   |

+NOTE: C and C++ compile to the exact same machine code but the C version is slower because it doesn't run at the same address in the processor.
+Thanks @glandium for pointing this out.
+See [Issue #46](https://github.com/drujensen/fib/issues/46)

 ## VM compiled bytecode, statically typed

 | Language  | Time, s | Compile                            | Run                         |